 Solar Inverter Warranties

-The length of inverter warranties varies a lot by the product manufacturer and the type of solar inverter.
+The length of inverter warranties varies a lot depending on the product manufacturer and the type of solar inverter.
 A string inverter (or a central inverter) is a standalone unit.
 Residential solar systems typically only have one or two because multiple panels are connected to a single inverter.
 If a string inverter fails, the entire system could stop producing power.
 Their warranties usually last 5 – 15 years, but some manufacturers, such as SolarEdge, offer extended warranties for an additional cost.

 By contrast, microinverters are mounted on the backside of each solar panel, so systems have multiple units.
 If one fails, only the associated panel will be affected.
 Microinverters often have warranties of up to 25 years.